 Any senator may appeal the ruling of the Chair on a point of order.
 This motion requires a second, and must be made before the Senate has conducted any intervening business.
 Such a motion is not made lightly, since it may be considered a personal affront to the Presiding Officer.
-It may be used occasionally to highlight frustration at being in a minority position, or to make a point to the press.
-Overruling the Chair requires 36 votes.21 favor vote aye; those opposed vote no. . . .
+It may be used occasionally to highlight frustration at being in a minority position, or to make a point to the news media.
+Overruling the Chair requires 36 votes.24